Time Series

 show()

 There are different ways to create functions in Python.
-In this course, we will be using def to implement our own functions.
-This is the easiest, and by far the most common method for declaring functions.
+In this course, we will be using the keyword def to define our own functions.
+This is the easiest, and by far the most common method for defining functions.
 The structure of a typical function defined using def can be see in the plot_series example:

 • The name of a function follows same principles as that of any other variable.
-It must be in lower-case characters.
+It must be in lower-case characters, and it is strongly suggested that its name bears resemblance to the processes it undertakes.

-• The input arguments of a function, e.g. data and sr in the example, are essentially variables whose scope is the function.
+• The input arguments of a function, e.g. data and sr in our example, are essentially variables whose scope is confined only to the function.
 That is, they are only accessible within the function itself, and not from outside the function.

 • Variables defined inside of a function, should not use the same name as variables defined outside.
 Otherwise they may override each other.

-It is important for a function to only perform one specific task.
-As such it can be used independent of the current context.
+When defining a function, it is important and best practice to write that function to perform only one specific task.
+As such, it can be used independent of the current context.
 Try to avoid incorporating separable tasks into a single function.

-Once you start creating functions for different purposes you can start to build your own library of ready-to-use functions to address different needs.
+Once you start creating functions for different purposes you can start to build your own library of ready-to-use functions.
 This is the primary principle of a popular programming paradigm known as functional programming.

 Filtering

-Data sets with complex waveforms contain many different components which may or may not be relevant for a specific question.
+Datasets with complex waveforms contain many different components which may or may not be relevant to a specific question.

-Data filtering is applied to take out specific components.
-Component in this context refers to ‘frequency’, i.e. the number of cycles per unit of time.
-Thus a small number refers to low frequencies with long periods (cycles) and a large number to high frequencies with short periods.
+In such situations it can be useful to filter your data, ensuring that you are removing specific components from the dataset that are not relevant to your analyses or question.
+In this context, the term component refers to ‘frequency’, i.e. the number of cycles the waveform completes per unit of time.
+A small number refers to low frequencies with long periods (cycles), and a large number refers to high frequencies with short periods.

-Let us see a simple example how both low- and high-frequency components can be filtered (suppressed) in the example time series.
+Let’s explore a simple example, demonstrating how both low- and high-frequency components can be filtered (suppressed) in our example time series.

-Here is a simple function which takes two additional input arguments, the low and the high cut-off.
+Let’s begin by defining a simple function which takes two additional input arguments: low and high cut-off.

 PYTHON